citomni/installer/README.md

 ## Exit codes

-CLI exit codes should be stable so DevKit, CI, and deploy scripts can make deterministic decisions.
+CLI exit codes should be stable so project tooling, CI, and deploy scripts can make deterministic decisions.

-Recommended codes:
+Exit codes:

 | Code | Meaning |
 |---:|---|